enuzhin/ur/README.md

-# The page will be published after article acceptance
+# The page will be published soon